Sign in

 1. Quick Setup and Deployment

-Due to their design, truck-mounted rigs can be ready for drilling in a fraction of the time, especially in locations with good road access.
+Due to their design, truck-mounted rigs can be ready for drilling in a fraction of the time, particularly in locations with good road access.

 2. Cost-Effectiveness